pianoroll/SUPRA/midi-spec/index.md

 <ol>
 <li> <a target="_blank" href="https://github.com/pianoroll/SUPRA">SUPRA Github repository</a>: This repository allows for downloading all files, either via the <i>git</i> program, or via a link to a zip file found on the repository homepage. </li>
 <li> <a target="_blank" href="/">SUPRA homepage</a>: For each entry on the list of music on the SUPRA homepage, there are links to the "raw" and "expressive" MIDI files on the right side of the listings.
 Right click on the "Mraw" or "Mexp" links to save the MIDI file to your local computer. </li>
-<li> <a target="_blank" href="https://purl.stanford.edu/zw904vm6502">PURL pages</a>: the expression MIDI file is available in the download section of the Universal Viewer found on the PURL pages (bottom left corner of the image window).  </li>
+<li> <a target="_blank" href="https://purl.stanford.edu/zw904vm6502">PURL pages</a>: the expressive MIDI file is available in the download section of the Universal Viewer found on the PURL pages (bottom left corner of the image window).  </li>
 </ol>

 ## Raw MIDI files ##